 The most commonly used sizes of neodymium speaker magnets are D50x12mm, D50x10mm, D6x1mm, D6x1.5mm, D6x5mm, D6.5×1.5mm, D6xd2x1.5mm, D12x1.5mm, D12.5×1.2mm and so on.

-Best Used For: These magnets are ideal for miniaturization of tweeter drivers.
-Even so, they still provide maximum power density of the magnetic field.
+Best Used For: These magnets are ideal for the miniaturization of tweeter drivers.
+Even so, they still provide the maximum power density of the magnetic field.

 In addition, they can manage temperatures up to +80 degrees C for standard magnets increasing up to +230 degrees C for extreme applications.

 These higher-grade magnets can be used in extreme applications for example in cold mines or smelting factories.
 Because neodymium magnets allow for designing in the highest magnetic fields, they provide the most powerful performance.

 Not Great For: The only downside about neodymium magnets is that they shatter the magnets easily.